libretime/libretime/docs/admin-manual/custom-authentication.md

 ### Enable FreeIPA authentication

-After everything is set up properly you can enable FreeIPA auth in `airtime.conf`:
+After everything is set up properly you can enable FreeIPA auth in `config.yml`:

 ```yml
 general: